Beet Greens and Goat Cheese Crostini- Eat your greens

 [donotprint]Our biggest apologies to all you friends who are still frozen under snow or drenched with rain.
 This post isn’t to gloat about our wonderful sunshine and blue skies, but rather, it’s about reminding you to enjoy eating your beet greens.

-When spring arrives (like right now for us), or soon to arrive, the joys of consuming spring greens and tender vegetables are sure signs to celebrate the season.
+When spring arrives the joys of consuming spring greens and tender vegetables are sure signs to celebrate the season.
 Our garden is dotted with tender, teeny-weeny beet roots right now and during this stage of growth, we don’t wait for the beets to get bigger.
 There’s plenty more beets roots to be left alone to grow, but for now, all the tender stuff is harvested for the beet greens!

 Beet greens sauteed in simple olive oil, or tossed in a crisp green salad are just a few great recipe ideas for keeping you from tossing away these valuable tops.
 Unfortunately, some of the beet greens in grocery stores can be too tough and fibrous, so you’ll have to blanch them in hot water first.
 Or if you’re going to use the beet greens in a salad, you might have to remove the center, tougher ribs of the leaves and just eat the outer leaves.

 But when spring comes, normally beet greens sold at farmers markets are tender and completely edible!
 Better yet, if you have the garden room or a big pot and the patience to wait a few weeks, you can harvest your own tender beet greens!
 Growing them yourself is surely the way to enjoy eating from garden to table this spring.

 Our garden is plentiful with baby beet roots and tender greens because we’ve been fortunate to get an abundance of rain this year, followed by gorgeous days of warm sunshine.
 The beets are stretching their limbs and leaves out of the soil faster than we an keep up with them.